Simran18s/Streamstocks/README.md

    - This repo deals with understanding the application of Machine Learning as a part of reality.
    - It predicts the stock behaviour using python model developed on streamlit framework .
-   - It use yahoo's "yfinance" as a source to fetch dataset
+   - It uses yahoo's "yfinance" as a source to fetch dataset.

 ###